Full Constitutional Companion Framework – The United Nations (Judicial and Institutional Version)

 5.1 Durable Governance in Transitional Phases

-5.1.1 Condition:
+5.1.1 Condition

 Transitional arrangements may lack enforceable inclusion safeguards.

-5.1.2 Design Response:
+5.1.2 Design Response

-Parity mechanisms may be embedded within institutional architecture to support:
+Parity mechanisms embedded within institutional architecture support:

 (a) representation;